 SCORESHEET FANTASY BASEBALL: CONTINUING LEAGUE RULES

-These rules apply to all continuing leagues formed and for which team owners are found by Scoresheet.
+These rules apply to all standard continuing leagues including all public keeper leagues (public meaning that the league was formed and for which team owners are found by Scoresheet).
 If you are in a private league (one that finds its own owners), you may modify these rules as you see fit.
 However, following the Scoresheet standard rules in private leagues can help settle any rules questions that may arise.

 - Each year, teams will keep 13 players.
 The

-final league standings in EVERY round (except the league's playoff winner will pick last
+previous year's final league standings in every round (except the league's playoff winner will pick last

 and other division winner(s) will pick 2nd to last, regardless of won-loss

-will be due approximately February 6th (exact dates for each league
+will be due in mid-February (exact dates for each league

-will sent out with updated rosters the last week of January)
+will sent out with updated rosters at the start of February)

-and the 2014 player lists will be released approximately January 20th.
+and the new season's player lists will be released approximately January 25th.

 the off-season.
 However, please send us a trade note as soon as a trade is made